A nourishing low carb green smoothie with a refreshing lemon, peach, ginger flavor. A delicious way to get your daily dose of greens!

 Smoothie Boosters (Optional)

-- 2 tbsp Chia Seeds (high in fiber, protein, and Omega-3s)
+- 2 tablespoon Chia Seeds (high in fiber, protein, and Omega-3s)

-- 1 tbsp Matcha (an energizing green tea "superfood" high in antioxidants)
+- 1 tablespoon Matcha (an energizing green tea "superfood" high in antioxidants)

 - Wash and dry all fresh produce.
 Peel the lemon and ginger.
 Peel and remove the pit from an avocado.